 r: right, ring, ruler.

-- l: voiced, vocal cords vibrate during the articulation of the consonant;
+- l is voiced, so the vocal cords vibrate during the articulation of the consonant;

-- r: voiced, vocal cords vibrate during the articulation of the consonant.
+- r is voiced because vocal cords vibrate during the articulation of the consonant.